MapsPeople/docs/src/android/v2/showuserlocationdemopositionprovider.md

 title: Show the Blue Dot with MapsIndoors - Part 1
 eleventyNavigation:
   parent: android-v2
-  key: Show the Blue Dot with MapsIndoors - Part 1
+  title: Show the Blue Dot with MapsIndoors - Part 1
+  key: android-v2-Show-the-Blue-Dot-with-MapsIndoors---Part-1
 ---

 In this tutorial we will show how you can show a blue dot on the map, representing the users location.
 The position will be served from a mocked positioning provider and displayed on a map in a view controller.